Human microbiome: Oral cavity

 The environment present in the human mouth allows the growth of characteristic microorganisms found there.
 It provides a source of water and nutrients, as well as a moderate temperature.
 Resident microbes of the mouth adhere to the teeth and gums to resist mechanical flushing from the mouth to stomach where acid-sensitive microbes are destroyed by hydrochloric acid.

 Anaerobic bacteria in the oral cavity include: Actinomyces, Arachnia, Bacteroides, Bifidobacterium, Eubacterium, Fusobacterium, Lactobacillus, Leptotrichia, Peptococcus, Peptostreptococcus, Propionibacterium, Selenomonas, Treponema, and Veillonella.
 Genera of fungi that are frequently found in the mouth include Candida, Cladosporium, Aspergillus, Fusarium, Glomus, Alternaria, Penicillium, and Cryptococcus, among others.

 Bacteria accumulate on both the hard and soft oral tissues in biofilm allowing them to adhere and strive in the oral environment while protected from the environmental factors and antimicrobial agents.
 Saliva plays a key biofilm homeostatic role allowing recolonization of bacteria for formation and controlling growth by detaching biofilm buildup.
 It also provides a means of nutrients and temperature regulation.
 The location of the biofilm determines the type of exposed nutrients it receives.

 Oral bacteria have evolved mechanisms to sense their environment and evade or modify the host.
-However, a highly efficient innate host defense system constantly monitors the bacterial colonization and prevents bacterial invasion of local tissues.
+However, a highly efficient innate host defense system constantly monitors bacterial colonization to prevent bacterial invasion of local tissues.
 A dynamic equilibrium exists between dental plaque bacteria and the innate host defense system.

-This dynamic between host oral cavity and oral microbes plays a key role in health and disease as it provides entry into the body.
+This dynamic between host oral cavity and oral microbes plays a key role in health and disease, as it provides entry into the body.

 A healthy equilibrium presents a symbiotic relationship where oral microbes limit growth and adherence of pathogens while the host provides an environment for them to flourish.
 Ecological changes such as change of immune status, shift of resident microbes and nutrient availability shift from a mutual to parasitic relationship resulting in the host being prone to oral and systemic disease.
 Systemic diseases such as diabetes and cardiovascular diseases has been correlated to poor oral health.
 Of particular interest is the role of oral microorganisms in the two major dental diseases: dental caries and periodontal disease.
 Pathogen colonization at the periodontium cause an excessive immune response resulting in a periodontal pocket- a deepened space between the tooth and gingiva.
 This acts as a protected blood-rich reservoir with nutrients for anaerobic pathogens.
-Systemic disease at various sites of the body can result from oral microbes entering the blood bypassing periodontal pockets and oral membranes.
+Systemic disease at various sites of the body can result from oral microbes entering the blood by passing through diseased tissue at periodontal pockets and oral membranes.

 Persistent proper oral hygiene is the primary method for preventing oral and systemic disease.
-It reduces the density of biofilm and overgrowth of potential pathogenic bacteria resulting in disease.
+It reduces the density of biofilm and overgrowth of potential pathogenic bacteria that cause disease.
 However, proper oral hygiene may not be enough as the oral microbiome, genetics, and changes to immune response play a factor in developing chronic infections.
-Use of antibiotics could treat already spreading infection but ineffective against bacteria within biofilms.
+Use of antibiotics could treat already spreading infection, but is ineffective against bacteria within biofilms.

 Nasal cavity

-The healthy nasal microbiome is dominated by Corynebacterium and Staphylococcus species.
-The mucosal microbiome plays a critical role in modulating viral infection.
+Staphylococcus aureus is a major pathogenic species in the nasal cavity.